eyalroth/blog-gatsby/src/posts/en/2019/Gatsby Series/Sidebar/index.md

 }
 ```

 This is the most bare-bone styling needed to make the sidebar appear at the top of the page on smaller screens and to the side of the page on larger screens.
 There are actually multiple ways of achieving this behavior, as CSS is rather flexible, but I've found this technique to be simple and intuitive.
-Note that on smaller screens, the content is "shifted" down just enough so the topbar will not hide the top of the content.
+Note that on smaller screens, the content is "shifted" down just enough so the topbar will not cover the top of the content.

 One important thing to note here is that this styling will behave the same for all screens larger than the "md" breakpoint (900px), and it's rather hard to find the exact styling that would fit this large variety of screens.
-Instead, you should add more "breakpoints" to adjust the styling according to sub-set of screen sizes.
-For my websites, I've been using the breakpoints in my styling sheets:
+Instead, you should add more breakpoints to adjust the styling according to sub-set of screen sizes.
+For my website, I've been using these breakpoints in my stylesheets:
 * `xsm: 360px;` - handsets in portrait mode.
 * `sm: 600px;` - handsets in landscape mode, tablets in portrait mode.
 * `md: 900px;` - large handsets (landscape), tables (landscape), large tablets (portrait).